amosdevstudio/bpe.cpp/README.md

     print(decoded_list)
     print(decoded)
 ```
-Although fitting with the python wrapper is possible, it is reccomended to fit with c++ for performance reasons.
+Although fitting with the python wrapper is possible, it is recommended to fit with c++ for performance reasons.

 ### .bpe files: